bbilly1/docker-delivery-hook/README.md

 # Docker Delivery Hook
-Webhook endpoint to trigger docker container rebuild
+Webhook endpoint to trigger docker container rebuild.

 ## Usecase
-- You build and push your container images from a CI/CD pipeline to a container registry
+- You build and push your container images from a CI/CD pipeline to a container registry.
-- You run your own container from a VM created from a docker compose file
+- You run your own container from a VM created from a docker compose file or docker stack swarm.
-- You are looking for a way to pull and recreate your docker image after CI/CD completes
+- You are looking for a way to pull and recreate your docker image after CI/CD completes.
-- You want to avoid polling the container registry on an interval
+- You want to avoid polling the container registry on an interval.
-- You want to avoid setting up SSH from the pipeline into your server
+- You want to avoid setting up SSH from the pipeline into your server.

 ## Install